Duration & Fees

 DAYS 11 - 12: Victoria Falls (B on both days)

 The next two days are spent relaxing or participating in a myriad of Optional Excursions.
 Some fellow passengers will leave the tour at Victoria Falls to be replaced by new passengers joining for the next leg of the tour.
-Victoria Falls is one of the most memorable sights on this African safari.

 The size of this successful country can be compared to countries such as Kenya or France, but fairly smaller than Texas.
 Botswana is a land-locked country with borders with South Africa, Namibia, Zambia and Zimbabwe, which can all be crossed overland.
 For such a small country it boasts an array of spectacular game viewing opportunities such as hundreds of elephants splashing in the Chobe River and the Okavango Delta and its maze of lagoons.

 DAY 13: Victoria Falls to Chobe National Park, Botswana (B / L / D)